T3Social/profiler/README.md

 ### Users

   - First user with id 1 is always in admin group with name `root`
   - Other usernames are of format User<index>, so user with id 2 has username User1
   - All user passwords are `test`
+  - By default 2000 Users will be created

 ### Spaces

  - Space names are random
+ - Users will be spread in steps of 100 through the first spaces
+ - By default 2000 Spaces will be created

 ### Content

  - This module will generate post and related content created activities
+ - The content is spread through the first few spaces and profile of user1
+ - By default 80000 content entries will be created (50/50 Activity/Post)

+### Following

+ - By default User 1 has 1000 followers
+ - By default the first few spaces

+### Friends

+ - By default User 1 has 1000 friends

 ### Generate fixture data

+**Generate all:**

 ```
 php yii profiler/fixture/generate-all